-If you need these services, contact the Civil Rights Coordinator (see contact information below).
+If you need these services, contact the Civil Rights Coordinator.

-If you believe that Burnett Medical Center has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with:
+If you believe that Burnett Medical Center has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, religion, sex, sexual orientation, or gender identity, you can file a grievance with: